-If you are a current member of the University of South Wales (i.e. staff or student) you can access eBooks from anywhere in the world using your University username and password.
+Access to eBooks is controlled by authentication (login).
+If you are a current member of the University of South Wales (i.e staff or student) you can access eBooks anywhere in the world.
+There are two ways that you can access eBooks:

+If your module has an online reading list you can see immediately which items are e-books and access them directly.
+If the item cited on your list is available online, you will see VIEW ONLINE next to the title on the list.
 You can access your reading list via the Blackboard site for your module.
 Or search the reading lists system directly for your module.

 Our ebooks can be accessed on campus from any networked PC, laptop or mobile device.